 A limited number of changes have also been made to restore some aspects of the forensic provisions in the 2006 bill, taking them back in line with the 1990 Act.
-The main changes in this regard change the period of time in which a forensic patient must be reviewed from 12 months back to six months, as it is in the 1990 Act.
+The main changes in this regard relate to amending the period of time in which a forensic patient must be reviewed from 12 months back to six months, as provided in the 1990 Act.
 The period of time between reviews is a matter that will be considered by the current forensic review.

-The 2006 bill also provided the Director General with a right of appearance when the tribunal is reviewing forensic matters.
-This marked a change from the current system where the government does not have any express right to appear.
+The 2006 bill also provided the director general with a right of appearance when the tribunal is reviewing forensic matters.
+This marked a change from the current system whereby the Government does not have any express right to appear.
 Such a right would be relevant if there were no executive discretion, and the tribunal or another judicial body made final decisions on release.
-However, the question of whether the executive discretion should be retained or not is still pending the outcome of the forensic review.
-The right to appear provision, therefore, has been removed in the 2007 bill so that the provisions reflect the current scheme in the 1990 Act.
-To leave the provision in there would have pre-empted the results of the review.
+However, the question of whether the executive discretion should be retained is still pending the outcome of the forensic review.
+The right to appear provision has therefore been removed in the 2007 bill so the provisions reflect the current scheme in the 1990 Act.
 I commend the bill to the House.